marenwoodruff/project_2_instructions/README.md

 <br />

 ## User Stories/Wireframes
-I didn't create user stories, but this is the time where I normally would.
-Frankly, creating this repo took a long time.
-So...
-I focused on that.
+This is the time where you would normally create your user stories, trello board, github repo and wireframes.

 <br />